 Hence, it is important to have knowledge of the MAV.

 MAV: 4-12 sets/week

 If you want to prioritize glutes and add size, try to start with 4 sets/week and adjust up to 12 sets/week for the MAV.

-Therefore, start low and work your way up and see how it goes.
+Therefore, start low and work your way up while assessing progress in the meantime.